New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 frequency vs placebo1

 *Change from baseline.
-Baseline frequency of major motor seizures per 28 days was a median of 54 for the ZTALMY group (n=49) and a median of 49 for the placebo group (n=51).1
+Median baseline frequency of major motor seizures per 28 days was 54 for the ZTALMY group (n=49) and 49 for the placebo group (n=51).1

 Multiple major motor seizure types associated with CDD were measured1